gregr/ina/nscheme/README.md

 nScheme is a low-tech, nonstandard Scheme implementation designed for programming portable, flexible systems.

-Compared with standard Scheme, the language has been simplified in many ways.
+Compared with standard Scheme, the language has been simplified in many ways,
+particularly:
+- most primitive data types and variable bindings are immutable
+- multi-shot continuations have been removed
-This simplification makes it easier to reason about control and data flow, and also facilitates a simpler, more compact implementation that can be straightforwardly ported to new platforms.
+- there is no distinct "top-level" program structure This simplification makes it easier to reason about control and data flow, and also facilitates a more compact implementation that can be straightforwardly ported to new platforms.

 Unlike standard Scheme, nScheme does not prescribe any particular form of program organization or approach to metaprogramming.
 Where standard Scheme